 Anti-Normalization: The Palestinian Campaign for the Academic & Cultural Boycott of Israel (PACBI) defines 'normalization' as "the participation in any project, initiative or activity, in Palestine or internationally, that aims (implicitly or explicitly) to bring together Palestinians and Israelis without placing as its goal resistance to and exposure of the Israeli occupation and all forms of discrimination and oppression against the Palestinian people."
-The anti-normalization movement is known for actively disrupting peacebuilding efforts and also for publicly shaming and threatening participants and supporters of peacebuilding programs.
+The anti-normalization movement is known for actively disrupting peacebuilding efforts and publicly shaming and threatening peacebuilding participants and supporters.